electron/electron/docs/api/menu.md

 ## Menu Item Position

-You can make use of `before/after`, `beforeGroupContaining/afterGroupContaining` and `id` to control how the item will be placed when building a menu with `Menu.buildFromTemplate`.
+You can make use of `before`, `after`, `beforeGroupContaining`, `afterGroupContaining` and `id` to control how the item will be placed when building a menu with `Menu.buildFromTemplate`.

-* `before` - Inserts this item before the label referenced item.
+* `before` - Inserts this item before the item with the specified label..
 If the referenced item doesn't exist the item will be inserted at the end of the menu.
-Also implies that the menu item in question should be placed in the same “group” as the item
+Also implies that the menu item in question should be placed in the same “group” as the item.
-* `after` - Inserts this item after the label referenced item.
+* `after` - Inserts this item after the item with the specified label.
 If the referenced item doesn't exist the item will be inserted at the end of the menu.
-Also implies that the menu item in question should be placed in the same “group” as the item
+Also implies that the menu item in question should be placed in the same “group” as the item.
-* `beforeGroupContaining` - Provides a means for a single context menu to declare the placement of their containing group after to the containing group of the label specified item.
+* `beforeGroupContaining` - Provides a means for a single context menu to declare the placement of their containing group after the containing group of the item with the specified label.
-* `afterGroupContaining` Provides a means for a single context menu to declare the placement of their containing group before the containing group of the label specified item.
+* `afterGroupContaining` - Provides a means for a single context menu to declare the placement of their containing group after the containing group of the item with the specified label.

-By default, items will be inserted in the order they exist in the template unless one of the specified positioning keywords is utilized.
+By default, items will be inserted in the order they exist in the template unless one of the specified positioning keywords is used.

 ### Examples